FabioRosado/100DaysOfCode/log.md

 **Today's Progress:**  Worked on part 2 of the PR for pandas, had to work with a script that was already built but took me a while because I was kept getting an error when I tried to run the script.
 Then I took some time to think it throught before implementing the solution, in the end I managed to use a generator to generate a list of every single author name that made a commit to pandas and turn that list into the wordlist text file.

 **Thoughts:**  Working with the PR in pandas was fun but I am not sure if it was the best approach so I submitted the PR as a WIP and I am currently waiting on feedback.
-I also tried to fix a few things that the previou PR broke (basically someone discovered that you cant use the extension from conda).
+I also tried to fix a few things that the previous PR broke (basically someone discovered that you cant use the extension from conda).
 Finally, I did a few more CSS exercises on freecodecamp.

+### Day 99: June 9, 2018 (Freecodecamp, pandas)
+##### Freecodecamp, pandas

+**Today's Progress:** Worked on my PR to pandas, played around with author names and tried a few approaches, finally I have decided to use sets in order to keep a tidy name list.
+Did a few more challenges on freecodecamp, started the module on accessibility.

+**Thoughts:**  I'm not sure if the way I am updating the name list is the best way to do it, but it does the trick - it relies on for loops.
+I have tried to figure out how to add the spellcheck to ci but I can't figure out how to do it yet, will need help from pandas maintainers.